olhub2016/olrootm/README.md

   1. One can start new Xorg instance from the other linux tty .

-   In the BASE system session , copy Startx+xinitrc into the /Over_root dir of the OVERLAY ROOT .
+   From the BASE system session , copy Startx+xinitrc into the /Over_root dir of the OVERLAY ROOT .

      $ sudo cp /PATH_TO/StartX /PATH_TO/OVERLAY_ROOT/Over_root